PAMinerva/paminerva.github.io/docs/LearnVulkan/A.01-Vectors.md

 <br>

-which is exactly the determinant of the $3\times 3$ matrix with $\mathbf{u}$, $\mathbf{v}$ and $\mathbf{w}$ as rows.
+which is exactly the determinant of the $3\times 3$ matrix with $\mathbf{u}$, $\mathbf{v}$ and $\mathbf{w}$ as columns, or rows.
 The upcoming appendix on matrices will provide further details of this result and illustrate how the scalar triple product can be used to determine if a set of three vectors forms a right-handed system.
 In brief, if the triple scalar product of three bound vectors defined in a right-handed system is positive, then they form a right-hand system.

 We conclude this section pointing out that a vector triple product $\mathbf{a}\times(\mathbf{b}\times \mathbf{c})$ also exists.
 However, we will only demonstrate the following identity, called the BAC-CAB identity.